GatiAher/lagaan-football-pool-app/README.md

 - Admin: https://www.mydomain.com/admin
 - Backend: https://www.mydomain.com/api

+NOTE: since frontend uses Auth0, its Javascript will only render if it is on a secure connection (https).

 7. To Stop

 ```bash
 pm2 delete all
 sudo service nginx stop
 ```
 ---

 # First Time User Steps